mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 > We take refuge in the Buddha because he is our great teacher.

 *Great* means completely beyond the human value good or bad.
 Buddha is *great* beyond human evaluation.
 The spirit, the essence of the universe, merit of the universe, and functioning of the universe, is completely great, beyond your speculation.
 When you realize, you become the universe. *You become the universe* means, in other words, we say Buddha.

-So Shakyamuni Buddha – Gotama Siddhartha – realized the essence of the universe, the merit or virtue of the universe, attribute of the universe, and functioning of the universe.
+Shakyamuni Buddha – Gotama Siddhartha – realized the essence of the universe, the merit or virtue of the universe, attribute of the universe, and functioning of the universe.
 Then Gotama Siddartha [became] Buddha.

 >  We take refuge in the Law (the Dharma) because it is good medicine.